Pennsylvania

 Technology Requirements

-Technology used for telemedicine, whether fixed or mobile, should be capable of presenting sound and image in real-time and without delay.
-The telemedicine equipment should clearly display the rendering practitioner’s and participant’s face to facilitate clinical interactions and must meet all state and federal requirements for the transmission and security of health information, including HIPAA.
+Technology used for telehealth, whether fixed or mobile, should be capable of presenting sound and image in real-time and without delay.
+The telehealth equipment should clearly display the rendering practitioner’s and participant’s face to facilitate clinical interactions and must meet all state and federal requirements for the transmission and security of health information, including HIPAA.

 Guidelines for Telehealth Service Delivery for Children and Youth